 After the vicious Viking attack, Bedum soon evolved into one of the most important medieval places of pilgrimage in the wider region.
 That competition between the two dioceses Münster and Utrecht might have played a role in promoting Bedum as such, cannot be ruled out (Van der Tuuk 2015), providing a counterbalance to the fast-growing town of Groningen and the diocese of Utrecht.
 Bedum was located only a few kilometres from Groningen.
 Despite Bedum had become an important place of pilgrimage, it never grew into a bigger settlement.
 On a map of Diededrick Rypperda of 1661, Bedum only knew a handful of streets.

 Not only in Bedum Saint Walfrid was being venerated.
-Also in the village of Hellum in province Groningen.
+Also in the village of Hellum in the province of Groningen.
 Located east of the town of Groningen.
 The eleventh-century church of Hellum is named Walfriduskerk too.
 The church bell, now lost, carried an image of Saint Walfrid with shovel (see further below).
 Both churches, Bedum and Hellum, belong to the oldest churches of the Netherlands.

 Concerning the etymology of Bedum, we found Bedaheim as an earlier form (Clingeborg 1977), perhaps meaning 'Beda's home(stead)', and we found Bedeheim and Bedheim to be understand as 'place of prayer' (Wiersma 1934).
 However, the most credible explanation seems to be that the word bedum derives from plural bed/beden, meaning ‘raised land(s)’ (Van Berkel & Samplonius 2018).
 Compare also the Old Norwegian word bjoð, meaning ‘land/soil/bed’ (from seabed), in modern Dutch bodem.
-The explanation ‘elevated lands’ fits very well the geographical, wet soil conditions of the area, which will be discussed in this post too.
+The explanation ‘elevated lands’ fits very well the geographical, wet soil conditions of the area, which will be discussed in this blog post too.
 Lastly, a territorial notion of the area Bédorouualda has been preserved, meaning ‘forest swamp of Bedum’.

 Holy Wells